Columbus Day: Opposition

-For years after the first Columbus Day celebration in 1892, opposition to Columbus Day recognized the suffering inflicted on American Indians with westward expansion.
+For years after the first Columbus Day celebration in 1892, opposition to Columbus Day recognized the suffering inflicted on Native Americans with westward expansion.

-It also originated from anti-immigrant nativist Know Nothing political movement, who sought to eliminate its celebration because of its association with immigrants from the Catholic countries of Ireland and Italy, and the American Catholic fraternal organization, the Knights of Columbus.
-Some anti-Catholics, notably including the Ku Klux Klan and the Women of the Ku Klux Klan, opposed celebrations of Columbus or monuments about him because they thought that it increased Catholic influence in the United States, which was largely a Protestant country.
+It also originated from the anti-immigrant nativist Know Nothing political movement, which sought to eliminate the holiday because of its association with immigrants from the Catholic countries of Ireland and Italy, and the American Catholic fraternal organization the Knights of Columbus.
+Some anti-Catholic groups, notably including the Ku Klux Klan and the Women of the Ku Klux Klan, opposed celebrations of Columbus or monuments about him because they thought that it increased Catholic influence in the United States, which was largely a Protestant country.

-In the summer of 1990, 350 representatives from American Indian groups from all over the hemisphere met in Quito, Ecuador, at the first Intercontinental Gathering of Indigenous People in the Americas, to mobilize against the 500th anniversary (quin-centennial) celebration of Columbus Day planned for 1992.
+In the summer of 1990, 350 representatives from Native American groups from all over the hemisphere met in Quito, Ecuador, at the first Intercontinental Gathering of Indigenous People in the Americas, to mobilize against the 500th anniversary (quin-centennial) celebration of Columbus Day planned for 1992.
 The following summer, in Davis, California, more than a hundred Native Americans gathered for a follow-up meeting to the Quito conference.
 They declared October 12, 1992, to be "International Day of Solidarity with Indigenous People".

 More recently, mainly since the 1990s, more people oppose Columbus's and other Europeans' actions against the indigenous populations of the Americas.
 This opposition was initially led by Native Americans and was expanded upon by left-wing political parties.
 In some locations, holidays commemorating Columbus have now been abolished, with various Latin American countries altering the holidays to now recognise indigenous populations.

 Statueless plinth in Caracas in 2006.

 A statue of Christopher Columbus, which formerly occupied the plinth, was knocked down by activists in 2004.